 Old wooden amulet that takes after the Old Beast.
 Can use both miracles and magic.

 The symbol of God had been no more than the Old Beast.

 This discrepancy isn’t limited to miracles either.
-Both the Rings of Devout and Sincere Prayer expand our memory for miracles, and the Moonlight Greatsword has a blue crystal blade composed of light otherwise associated with magic.
-This soul art connection can thus likely be extended to every temple item with a supernatural power.
-The Vinlands didn’t possess sacred treasures, they had created magic weaponry.
+Both the Rings of Devout and Sincere Prayer expand our memory for miracles, and the Moonlight Greatsword has a blue crystal blade composed of light otherwise associated with magic — it even attracts slugs normally hungry for the stuff.
+This soul art connection can thus likely be extended to every temple item with supernatural power.
+The Vinlands didn’t possess sacred treasures but magic weaponry.
 The temple wasn’t finding revelations from God, it was uncovering relics of pagan times.
 It wasn’t that these items were holy and so possessed certain traits, it was that they possessed those traits and so were deemed holy.
 In an age where the soul arts were forgotten, who really could tell the difference?
 And yet, even as God-fearing society spurns witches for some evil arts, priests uphold others as blessings.
 Whether they project heavenly light or resist magic, poison, or plague, all that matters is that the temple perceive them as pure and good.
 Comporting to temple doctrine was magic’s saving grace.